Links on Android Authority may earn us a commission. Learn more.

-The camera connects to Wi-Fi, needs no hub, and runs up to 6 months per charge.
+The camera connects to Wi-Fi, needs no hub, and runs up to six months per charge.
 The unit is weather-resistant, so you won’t need to worry about rain.
-You will want a Ring Protect subscription, however, since there’s no other way to record video, and it enables features like person detection and notifications with image previews.
+You will want a Ring Protect subscription, however, since there’s no other way to record video, and it also enables features like person detection and notifications with image previews.

 Google Nest Cam (Battery)

 The Nest Cam Battery works both indoors and outdoors, but is definitely meant for the latter, since it’s weatherproof and comes with a magnetic mount that allows easy installation and removal.
 If it loses Wi-Fi, it can keep recording for an hour.

 Perhaps its best feature, however, is the ability to distinguish between people, animals, and vehicles, so you don’t have to waste time on irrelevant alerts.
 This is taken a step further with a Nest Aware subscription, which adds the ability to recognize familiar faces.
 You’ll also want Aware to extend event recording from three hours to 30 days.